 Creating a client avatar

-This will be the person you hope to serve, and who you want to connect with through your content.
+This will be the person you hope to serve.
+Think about who you want to connect with through your content.

-Determining your target client avatar requires some work and research, but once you have a deep understanding of who you want to serve and how you can help them, growing your audience becomes much simpler.
+Determining your target client avatar requires some work and research.
+Gain a deep understanding of who you want to serve and how you can help them.
+Then, growing your audience becomes much simpler.

 Your target client avatar is a specific person you have in mind.
-You should give them an identity including their age, name, occupation, and feel like you really know this person.
+Give them an identity including their age, name, occupation, and feel like you really know this person.

 Some things you’ll want to have to create your target client avatar are: